-Table 2 lists those agencies, groups, and organizations that the State consulted with and who took a proactive step in participating in the development of the 2022-2023 AAP.
-There were many additional agencies, groups, and organizations that participated in the development of the 2020-2024 Consolidated Plan.
-For a complete list of agencies, groups, and organizations that Commerce contacted regarding the development of the draft plan, see Appendix E of the 2020-2024 Consolidated Plan.
+Table 2 lists those agencies, groups, and organizations that the State consulted with and who took a proactive step in participating in the development of the 2023-2024 AAP.
+There were many additional

 Commerce made every effort to be inclusive of all state and local agencies, groups, and organizations in this planning process.